ethcatherders/EIPIP/All EIPIP Meetings/Meeting 020.md

 **DECISION 20.2**: Meta EIPs will now be called Special EIPs, and only EIP-1 will have a Special state. [see 1:13:04](https://youtu.be/m1A3F4v7H4M?t=4384)

 **DECISION 20.3**: If there is a change to the process that is proposed via PR to the EIPs repo, the editors will be tagged on it.
 And then after two weeks, if none of them have responded, or if the only ones that have responded have responded positively, then we'll go ahead and merge it.
-(Micah will be a banevolent dictator in this case.)  [see 58:34](https://youtu.be/m1A3F4v7H4M?t=3524)
+(Micah will be a benevolent dictator in this case.)  [see 58:34](https://youtu.be/m1A3F4v7H4M?t=3524)

 ----

 ## Frequently Asked Questions brought up by the EIP survey

 ### 1. How can we clarify what steps EIP authors need to take for their EIP to be included in clients? [starting at 0:32](https://youtu.be/m1A3F4v7H4M?t=32)

-** Edson Ayllon **
+**Edson Ayllon**
 This is for core EIPs

-** Brent Allsop **
+**Brent Allsop**
-Descissed a bit about authors "socializing" an EIP, having a petition camp system were authors could know just how many people supported the idea (signed the petiotion), vs people supporting an apposing camp.
+Discussed authors "socializing" an EIP, having a petition camp system were authors could know just how many people supported the idea (signed the petition) vs people supporting an opposing camp.

 **Micah Zoltu**
 [Starting at 3:58](https://youtu.be/m1A3F4v7H4M?t=238)